-I’m talking about choosing to daily lay down your life for your family, looking for ways to love, to pursue, and being relentless to leave no room for distance between you and your children.
+- looking for ways to love, to pursue, and being relentless to leave no room for distance between you and your children

-This kind of work is about constantly thinking past what your kids mouths are saying and what your kids bodies are doing, to seek out what it is their heart is craving and what they’re souls are needing.
+- constantly thinking past what your kids mouths are saying and what your kids bodies are doing, to seek out what it is their heart is craving and what they’re souls are needing

-I’m talking about loving when your kids are unlovable, and respecting them when they are not respectable, and pressing on with all joy and compassion when not a single one thinks of what it is you need in return.
+- loving when your kids are unlovable, and respecting them when they are not respectable, and pressing on with all joy and compassion when not a single one thinks of what it is you need in return

-This kind of work is being exhausted from the days schedules yet still making time to be present, to connect, to see, to listen, to care and to be a friend.
-It’s work to truly engage with the hearts of your kids, to unceasingly pursue peace and unity within the walls of your home and to refuse to allow your heart to become discontent or allow your mouth to grumble.
+- engaging with the hearts of your kids, to unceasingly pursue peace and unity within the walls of your home and to refuse to allow your heart to become discontent or allow your mouth to grumble

-It’s work to see your children as a gift and to be diligent to treat them like one…even when, or should I say, especially when, they don’t deserve it.
-It’s work to wake each morning and find new mercy, new strength and new joy and it takes effort to intentionally celebrate the mundane, the messy and the monotonous.
+- seeing your children as a gift and to be diligent to treat them like one…even when, or should I say, especially when, they don’t deserve it

 It’s work to defer your own preferences, your own agendas and your own feelings in order to pursue unity, love and compassion.
 It’s work to constantly, continually and unreservedly lay down what you want for the good of those around you, considering others as more important than yourself.

 God wants us to cultivate what we have been given so as not to destroy it.
 But in motherhood the reality of what we have been given is often far more challenging than we ever would have anticipated.

 There is pain between expectation and reality.